René Higuita: International career

-Higuita's first major tournament was the 1987 Copa América, where the team was knocked out in the first round.
+Higuita's first major tournament was the 1987 Copa América, where the team was knocked out in the semi-finals.
 In the 1990 FIFA World Cup, he played an important part to lead the country into the round of 16 for the first time.
 However, Higuita's unorthodox playing style caused a mistake by him that knocked Colombia out of the World Cup, when he tried to feint Cameroon striker Roger Milla but failed, and Milla dispossessed him and scored, which put Cameroon through to the quarter-finals.
 Higuita described it as "a mistake as big as a house".
 As a result of such behaviour, Higuita was nicknamed El Loco ("The Madman").

+Due to his imprisonment in 1993, Higuita was not deemed fit to be picked for Colombia's 1994 FIFA World Cup squad.

 He played in the 1991 Copa América where the team finished fourth.
 His last call-up for the national team was for the 1999 Copa América.

 Higuita often took set-pieces for the Colombia national team; in all, he scored three goals in his 68 international appearances.

+Player profile

 Style of play

 On the pitch, Higuita was known for his dramatic flair, composure under pressure, and eccentric playing style, often taking unnecessary risks and actively coming out of his area to anticipate opponents, play the ball out to defenders, undertake individual dribbling runs, and attempt to score goals, which led him to be described as a 'sweeper-keeper'; he was, therefore, a pioneer in influencing other goalkeepers to take more responsibility for situations farther from the goal.
 Although he was a goalkeeper, Higuita also became known for scoring directly from free-kicks, as well as penalties.

-IFFHS ranked Higuita the 8th best keeper in South American history.
+Reception

+Considered to be one of the greatest goalkeepers of his generation, as well as one of the best Colombian and South American goalkeepers of all time, IFFHS ranked Higuita the eighth-best South American goalkeeper of the 20th century.

 Scorpion kick

-Furthermore, Higuita reportedly invented the scorpion kick, a movement which involves the player jumping forward, positioning their legs over their head, and in doing so, kicking the ball away with their heels; one of Higuita's most notable uses of the scorpion was when he performed it while clearing a cross from Jamie Redknapp during a friendly against England at Wembley Stadium on 6 September 1995, earning him considerable media attention.
+In addition to his role in revolutionising the goalkeeping position, Higuita reportedly invented the scorpion kick, a movement which involves the player jumping forward, positioning their legs over their head, and in doing so, kicking the ball away with their heels.
+Higuita had the idea for a scorpion kick after watching a similar kick by a child while filming an advertisement.
+Higuita's most notable use of the scorpion was when he performed it while clearing a cross from Jamie Redknapp during a friendly against England at Wembley Stadium on 6 September 1995, earning him considerable media attention.
 It ranked 94th in Channel 4's 100 Greatest Sporting Moments in 2002.